-- Artificial limbs, contact lenses, eyeglasses, and hearing aids. - The part of the cost of Braille books and magazines that is more than the price of regular printed editions. - Cost and repair of special telephone equipment for hearing-impaired persons. - Cost of equipment that displays the audio part of television programs as subtitles for hearing-impaired persons. - · Cost and maintenance of a wheelchair or autoette. - Cost and care of a guide dog or other animal aiding a person with a physical disability. - Costs for a school that furnishes special education if a principal reason for using the school is its resources for relieving a mental or physical disability.
+- Artificial limbs, contact lenses, eyeglasses, and hearing aids. - The part of the cost of Braille books and magazines that is more than the price of regular printed editions. - Cost and repair of special telephone equipment for hearing-impaired persons. - Cost and maintenance of a wheelchair or a three-wheel motor vehicle commercially known as an "autoette." - Cost and care of a guide dog or other animal aiding a person with a physical disability. - Costs for a school that furnishes special education if a principal reason for using the school is its resources for relieving a mental or physical disability.
 This includes the cost of teaching Braille and lip reading and the cost of remedial language training to correct a condition caused by a birth defect. - Premiums for qualified long-term care insurance, up to certain amounts. - Improvements to a home that do not increase its value if the main purpose is medical care.
 An example is constructing entrance or exit ramps.

 Improvements that increase a home's value, if the main purpose is medical care, may be partly included as a medical expense.
+See Publication

-See Publication 502 for more information.
+502 for more information.